How to Grow and Care for Croton Plant (Codiaeum variegatum) Indoors

 How to propagate Croton Plant from stem cuttings

-Take non-woody stem cuttings of about 4 in. long from a healthy Croton Plant.
+Take non-woody stem cuttings of about 4 inches long from a healthy Croton Plant.
 Strip off the lower lower leaves and retain 2-3 leaves on top.
 Allow the sap to dry (callus) to avoid rotting.

 Once calloused, dip the lower cut end of the cutting in a rooting hormone and insert it in moist rooting soil.